ONLYOFFICE/onlyoffice.github.io/README.md

 ## How to install

-For **Integration Edition and Document Server integrated with a 3rd-party storage** (e.g. ownCloud, Nextcloud, Seafile) two installation ways are available:
+Two installation ways are available:

 1. Put the folder with Mendeley plugin (it must contain the content of the src folder only) to ONLYOFFICE Document Server folder depending on the operating system: